learnk8s/learnk8s.io/src/clusterSize/content.md

 ### 👍 Isolation of the _prod_ environment

-In general, this approach isolates all the environments from each other — but in practice this especially matters for the _prod_ environment.
+In general, this approach isolates all the environments from each other — but, in practice, this especially matters for the _prod_ environment.

 The production versions of your app are now not affected by whatever happens in any of the other clusters and application environments.